Managing Customer Support During Peak Times and Product Launches

 Temporary Help and Outsourcing

 Consider short-term staffing solutions.
 Maybe a friend or family member can assist.
 Or outsource to a trained freelance support agent.
 Make sure you share guidelines.
 If you handle protected data, use tools with granular permissions.
-A HIPAA-compliant SaaS helpdesk can limit access to sensitive info.
+A secure SaaS helpdesk can limit access to sensitive info.
 That helps keep everything secure.

 Post-Launch Follow-Up